7 Blogs with Great Ideas for Ecommerce Professionals

 HubSpot essentially has two blogs, one on marketing and another on sales (and of course there is some good information there), and both of which provide advice and strategies that are intended to educate people on those broader business subjects.
 However, the site also organizes all its content by topic, and one of those topics is e-commerce – so you can filter down to just those pieces if you like.

 Example HubSpot Inbound story & summary: “The Year of Customer Experience: How Ecommerce Brands Can Prepare” >>> Five examples are given of e-commerce brands that are effectively catering their approach to serving better customer experience (CX), getting granular with ways companies are changing the color of buttons and making other seemingly minor adjustments.

 This blog creates a certain niche focus by centering the blog on bootstrapping.
 Because of that focus, founder Shabbir Nooruddin is able to be especially helpful to those who are just getting their businesses off the ground and have shoelace budgets.
 Despite the focus on those low-budget scenarios, there is some generally good DIY advice here.
 Although the blog often goes months without a new post, the content is large and exhaustive related to the theme.

 Example Bootstrapping Ecommerce story & summary: “Ecommerce SEO: The Complete How-To” >>> Keeping in mind that this post was published back in 2015, this can still be a good resource as an introductory, broad guide to search engine optimization.

 Do you want success for your ecommerce brand?
 One key element of rapid expansion is the strength and scalability of the infrastructure that backs your site.
 At KnownHost, we offer lightning fast managed SSD VPS hosting.
-Click here for pure SSD drives.
+Click here for our Managed VPS plans.